LowExpectation/visgl-react-google-maps/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## GOOGLE MAPS

-Hello and welcome, we will be exploring some functionality of the google maps library for react.

-## Setup

-The short answer is to use `npm install '@vis.gl/react-google-maps'` (single quotes needed for powershell).

-The long answer is to read the official documentation regarding the installation and usage on the [visgl webpage](https://visgl.github.io/react-google-maps/docs/get-started).

-## Examples

-Examples can be found on the official Github as well at [visgl GitHub](https://github.com/visgl/react-google-maps).

-Other coding examples I used as reference are from [Leigh Halliday](https://github.com/leighhalliday) - Thanks buddy for helping me get off the ground with this 😇.

-We will be creating a couple of map pages to show off some of the common usages of this library.
-Topics will include a simple map, placing markers, creating clusters, and calling secondary librarys ( places, geolocation, routes ).